 Transfers into Amazon S3 (ingress) are generally free, but egress (outbound) transfers over the free tier limit are charged per gigabyte.
 There are also additional charges if you want to accelerate your data transfer.

-#4: Storage Management Features and Analytics
+AWS S3 Management Features and Insights

 AWS S3 management and analytics costs can increase due to functionalities such as S3 Inventory, S3 Storage Class Analysis, S3 Storage Lens, and S3 Object Tagging, each providing detailed insights and management capabilities that, while enhancing operational efficiency, add to the overall expense.